Qumulo/docs/qumulo-alerts-guide/configuring-notifications/alarms-and-alerts.md

 ## Step 2: Create and Configure a Notification Group
-Use the `./alerts notification_group_add` command and specify the Notification Group's name, description, and the events for which the notification_group receives notifications.
+Use the `./alerts notification_group_add` command and specify the notification group's name, description, and the events for which the notification group receives notifications.
 In the following example, the `NotifyOnHardwareChange` group receives notifications for all hardware state change events.

 ```bash
 ./alerts notification_group_add \